Kinetic theory of coupled binary-fluid-surfactant systems: Non-dimensionalization

 \section{Non-dimensionalization}

 In this Appendix, we use the bar notation to indicate non-dimensionalized quantities for clarity, however, in the main text, the reverse is true.
 In the following, we consider the dynamics of coupled surfactant-binary fluid systems in general $d$-dimension.
 In the simulation, we consider $d=2$ mostly.
 To get the dimensionless form of the free energy, we introduce $\xi_\text{I}=\sqrt{2\kappa/\beta}$ as the unit of length, and $k_\text{B}T$ as the unit of energy.
-Dividing Eq.~(\ref{eq:coarse_grained_fe}) by $k_\text{B}T$, and rescaling space $\boldsymbol{r}=\xi_\text{I}\bar{\boldsymbol{r}}$, the free energy becomes (note bar indicates dimensionless quantities):
+Dividing Eq.~(\ref{eq:coarse_grained_fe}) by $k_\text{B}T$, and rescaling space $\boldsymbol{r}=\xi_\text{I}\bar{\boldsymbol{r}}$, the free energy becomes (note that bars indicate dimensionless quantities):

 Now we define the dimensionless parameters to be:

 so that the free energy becomes: